-After analyzing data from all of our educational partners, a noticeable pattern and trend existed.
+After analyzing data from our educational partners (PAC, DELAC, SSC, ELAC, Classified Staff, Certificated Staff, and students), a noticeable pattern and trend existed.
 Data from both certificated and classified staff members were collected using a google form and spreadsheet.
-Input from other educational partner groups was also taken into account.
-There was an overwhelming request for additional mental health services, due to school closures and COVID.
+Input from other educational partner groups (PAC, DELAC, SSC and ELAC) was also taken into account.
+There was an overwhelming request for intervention for our needlest students and mental health services, due to school closures and COVID.
 The top priorities for each of the LCAP's four goals included: